MusialaHubert/OpenGL-Level-Editor/README.md

 The **OpenGL-Level-Editor** project is a C++ OpenGL project that provides an interface to create and edit 3D levels.
 It includes a few graphics and audio features, so it is possible to create simple games in it.

+You can watch a sample horror scene here: https://youtu.be/4UMESpg3qxk

 ## Features
 The **OpenGL-Level-Editor** provides:
 - model loading - with assimp library https://github.com/assimp/assimp